canalem/clusterpluck/tutorials/02_Open_Cluster_Name.rst

 or narrow.
 This looks pretty good as the cluster appears fully contained.

-Now let’s see if the distance filter has correct values.
+Let’s see if the distance filter has correct values.

 .. code:: ipython3